-You will be amazed at just how good Instant Pot Chicken Wings are!
-Ready in less than 30 minutes, these Buffalo Chicken Wings are the most tender and flavorful chicken wings you will ever have.
+Ready in less than 30 minutes, Instant Pot Buffalo Chicken Wings are the most tender and flavorful chicken wings you will ever have.

-Wings are my husband's favorite go-to football snack and he has been known to devour more than his fair share during a football game or two.
+Buffalo Chicken Wings are my husband's favorite go-to football snack and he has been known to devour more than his fair share while watching football games.

-But convincing him that homemade buffalo wings are just as good as store-bought wings, that is a bit harder sell.
+But convincing him that homemade buffalo wings are just as good as restaurant chicken wings, was a bit harder to sell.

-- Chicken Wings: You can make fresh or frozen chicken wings in the Instant Pot.
+- Chicken Wings: You can use either fresh or frozen chicken wings in the Instant Pot.
 I recommend using chicken drumettes, as they typically yield more meat.
-If using full wings, remove tips, and separate drumettes and flats separated (cook time remains the same.)
+If using full wings, separate them into drumettes and flats to keep the cooking time the same.

-- Seasonings: Seasoned salt, which is a mixture of salt, paprika, garlic powder, onion powder, and a few other spices is the perfect choice to add flavor to the wings.
-Use homemade seasoned salt or your favorite store brand.
+- Seasonings: Seasoned salt, which is a mixture of salt, paprika, garlic powder, onion powder, and a few other spices is the perfect choice to add flavor to the wings before finishing them with your favorite sauce.

 How to Make Instant Pot Chicken Wings

-- Place wings on a rack or in a steamer basket.
+- Place the seasoned wings onto the rack in the inner pot or in a steamer basket.

-- Broil chicken wings until skin is crispy.
-This step is not necessary, but most people prefer the crispy chicken skin on the wings.
+- Place the chicken wings onto a foil-lined baking sheet or broiler pan and broil the chicken wings until the skin is crispy, flipping once to ensure both sides are nice and golden.
+This step is not necessary but highly encouraged, as most people prefer the crispy chicken skin on the wings.

-- Brush remaining buffalo sauce over chicken wings.
+- Once the wings are broiled, brush the remaining buffalo sauce over the chicken wings.

 More Instant Pot Chicken Recipes